emiliabronk/news/README.md

-# TRS News (fixed with baseurl)
+# TRS News with Logo + Cover Support

-Deployable satire news site with working CSS under /news.
+## Features
+- Logo in masthead + favicon
+- Title + subtitle beside logo
+- Cover images in homepage cards
+- About + Contact pages
+- Live search

-## Steps
+## How to use
-1. Upload all files to a new repo named `news`.
+1. Upload all files to your `news` repo.
-2. Settings → Pages → Deploy from branch → main/root.
-3. Site will appear at https://emiliabronk.github.io/news/

-## Add new posts
-Create `_posts/YYYY-MM-DD-title.md`:
+2. Place your logo file in `assets/logo.jpg` (already included).
+3. Add posts in `_posts/` with optional `cover:` front matter.

+Example post front matter:
 ```
 ---
 layout: post